paperless-ngx/paperless-ngx/README.md

 1. Buy a document scanner that can write to a place on your network.
 If you need some inspiration, have a look at the [scanner recommendations](https://paperless-ng.readthedocs.io/en/latest/scanners.html) page.
 Set it up to "scan to FTP" or something similar.
 It should be able to push scanned images to a server without you having to do anything.
 Of course if your scanner doesn't know how to automatically upload the file somewhere, you can always do that manually.
 Paperless doesn't care how the documents get into its local consumption directory.

 	- Alternatively, you can use any of the mobile scanning apps out there.
 We have an app that allows you to share documents with paperless, if you're on Android.
+See the section on affiliated projects.

 2. Wait for paperless to process your files.
 OCR is expensive, and depending on the power of your machine, this might take a bit of time.
 3. Use the web frontend to sift through the database and find what you want.